The BRiCk C++ Program Logic

 BRiCk focuses on a tailored (but relatively large) portion of modern C++.
 Some high-level features (and non-features) include the following:

-• BRiCk does not support some C++ features: e.g. member pointers, exceptions, goto, and virtual inheritance.
+• BRiCk does not currently support some C++ features: e.g. member pointers, exceptions, goto, and virtual inheritance.

 • BRiCk is currently limited to reasoning about templated code after it has been instantiated.